jwir3/installjs/README.md

 that package, in it's unzipped form on your web server, and perform the rest of the installation from a remote client?

-That's the primary goal of this project.
+This is the primary goal of installjs.

 Design
 ================================